patrikx3/corifeus/README.md

 ---
-# 🎮 Corifeus Matrix v2019.4.5
+# 🎮 Corifeus Matrix v2019.4.15

 🙏 This is an open-source project.
 Star this repository, if you like it, or even donate to maintain the servers and the development.
 Thank you so much!

-Possible, this server, rarely, is down, please hang on for 15-30 minutes and the server will be back up.
+Possible, this server, rarely, is down, please, hang on for 15-30 minutes and the server will be back up.

 All my domains ([patrikx3.com](https://patrikx3.com) and [corifeus.com](https://corifeus.com)) could have minor errors, since I am developing in my free time.
 However, it is usually stable.